Education Bill Savings

 We are deliberately not turning this into a cost-breakdown post.
 Treat that as a separate, dedicated topic.

 The payback period for a home battery is the number of years of energy savings required to recover the upfront installed cost, not counting non-financial value like backup power.
-With that definition, here is the honest spread:
+With that definition, here is the range:

 Is a Home Battery Worth It Without Solar?